 The models are powered by Canon's “Aspectual Illumination System” (AISYS) enhanced optical system for LCoS projectors.
 The AISYS technology enhances LCoS engines, delivering “crisp, color-rich, intricately detailed images by efficiently utilizing and equalizing light from the projector lamp,” Canon said.
 The result is said to be detailed, seamless lattice-free motion or still images.

 The REALiS SX6 multimedia projector, shipping at the end of May at a $6,999 suggested retail, is optimized to deliver high quality high-definition images through the use of Adobe RGB and sRGB color support for professional artists, photographers and printing professionals.

 Resolution is listed as 1,400 by 1,050 (SXGA+), contrast is said to be 1,000:1, and brightness is listed at 3,500 ANSI lumens.

-The REALiS SX60, shipping in mid May at a $5,999 suggested retail, is said to offer very quiet operation, high-definition SXGA+ resolution, and is suitable for "professionals who desire critical viewing applications (engineers, designers, etc.)" Brightness is listed at 2,500 ANSI lumens and 27dB noise level.
-It includes a "Home Cinema Mode" which produces a 2,000:1 contrast ratio for the high black-level reproduction sought by discerning home theater users.
+The REALiS SX60, shipping in mid-May at a $5,999 suggested retail, is said to offer very quiet operation, high-definition SXGA+ resolution and is suitable for “professionals who desire critical viewing applications (engineers, designers, etc.).”
+Brightness is listed at 2,500 ANSI lumens and the noise level 1s 27dB.
+It includes a “Home Cinema Mode” which produces a 2,000:1 contrast ratio for the high black-level reproduction sought by discerning home theater users.

-All three models also include: a wide, 1.7x powered zoom lens for greater placement flexibility, auto set-up system that identifies and selects the input source, corrects keystone distortion, sharpens focus, and adjusts for wall color; "off and go" capability that lets a user unplug the power cord when finished, while the internal circuitry runs the fan and cools the projector.
+All three models also include a wide, 1.7x powered zoom lens for greater placement flexibility, and an auto set-up system that identifies and selects the input source, keystone correction and sharpens focus.
+“Off and go” capability lets a user unplug the power cord when finished, while the internal circuitry runs the fan and cools the projector.